 Scales that use only numbers as answer options may be confusing to some users, as it may be unclear which end of the scale is positive and which negative.
 In order to avoid such confusion, add words to your answer options.

 Likert Scale Creator Guide – 4 Tips on How to Create a Likert Scale Survey

 Now that we’ve got you theoretically educated, we’re going to practically show you how to create your own Likert scale questionnaire in just a few steps.
-The first thing you need is the right Likert scale creator – this is where LeadQuizzes kicks in.
+The first thing you need is a survey maker that lets you create questions based on the Likert scale – this is where LeadQuizzes kicks in.